Introduction

 • Northern Territories (Yukon, North West Territories)

-In your groups, explore how the economies of each region changed.
-As you research and gather information, consider organizing your research by answering the following questions:
+Explore how the economies of each region changed.
+As we research and gather information, consider organizing your research by answering the following questions:

 Make sure to record your sources.